 Visit the APESB website.

 There are a range of professional and ethical standards administered by the APESB.
-In addition to the standards applying to members in public practice the current standard relating to the provision of financial advice APS12 has been reviewed and will be replaced by APES 230 Financial Planning Services.
+In addition to the standards applying to members in public practice the current standard relating to the provision of financial advice APS12 has been reviewed and is replaced by APES 230 Financial Planning Services.
 This new standard commences from 1 July 2014.
 For further detailed information on APES 230 is available on the APES 230 page.

 On 1 July 2014 APES 230 – Financial Planning Services (APES 230) became effective.